A cult within a cult: Operation Underground Railroad, the Mormon church, and me

 CALLED OF GOD—the title of Meg’s essay.
 In 2014, I went on a vigilante raid to “save” kids sold for sex.
 What we did haunts me now.

 We are all haunted, in our own dark rooms, with our own creaky floors.
 There are cobwebs on the chandelier, plastic on the furniture.
 Pull back the drapes.
-I want a canyon of sunlight on the floor, with tiny flecks of dust floating in its rays.
+I want a canyon of sunlight on the floor, bright and sharp, with tiny flecks of dust floating in its rays.
 The demons will scurry about, screeching.

 Chase them.
 Nothing’s better than an exorcism.